FuchsEDV/Thrixty/README.md

 	* Fix the way, multi-fingered touch events work currently.
 (Should they be used anyway?
 Maybe just ignore any events with multiple fingers?)
 * Context menu.
 	* HTML5 Contextmenus are awesome!
-	* User settings.
+	* User settings
+		* Intented for Users to select zoom-style, design etc..
+		* Is thought of to be designed like an extra window.
+		* Options in select boxes(?).
+	* Log Export to make it easier for users to report errors.
+	* Rotation speed selection
+		* Button holding rotation speed should be dependant on the current speed.
-* README additions:
+* README improvements:
 	* Add detailed information about filelists and their purpose.
 	* Add a concept describing picture.
 		* Notation: `![alt_text](image/path.png)`
 	* Add a proper example for player customization (look changes & icon replacement).
 	* Proofread.
-* Settings Button
-	* Intented for Users to select zoom-style, design etc..
-	* Is thought of to be designed like an extra window.
-	* Options will beshown in select boxes.
 * Loading state should be visible to CSS, in case smt happens with the animation.
 	* Also every load should be aborted, when some core function failed.
 	* This could also be improved by implementing a replace picture, that is being showed instead of an animation, when something failed.
-* Rethink Log Export to make it easier to use for users.
-(Intended for bug reports.)
-* Rotation speed selection should be more accessible.
-* Button holding rotation speed should be dependant on the current speed.
-* When using a Shortcut, show an icon of the associated function with a fast flash effect.
+* When using a Shortcut, show an icon of the associated function with a fast little flash effect.
 (Inspiration: Youtube)
 * Log amount of found images.